 Some posts contain compensated links.
 Please read this disclaimer for more info.

 I love Dubrovnik in Spring.
-The tourist hordes have not yet arrived and the weather is perfect for wandering around the old town without melting in that hot summer sun.
-When we were invited to attend the Dubrovnik Festiwine, regional wine festival we jumped at the chance.
-I mean does life get any better than sampling fine wine in one of Europes most charming cities?
+The tourist hordes have not yet arrived, and the weather is perfect for wandering around the old town without melting in that hot summer sun.
+When we were invited to attend the Dubrovnik Festiwine regional wine festival, we jumped at the chance.
+I mean, does life get any better than sampling fine wine in one of Europe’s most charming cities?

-The wine was a good Plavac Mali by my standards, but I’m no judge.
+The wine was an excellent Plavac Mali by my standards, but I’m no judge.
 I gave it what I thought was a fair score.
-After the assessment of that wine was complete Bojan compared my result to the judges analysis and it seems that I’m a tough critic scoring the wine much less than the judges.
+After assessing that wine was complete, Bojan compared my result to the judge’s analysis, and it seems that I’m a harsh critic scoring the wine much less than the judges.

-This date was not your typical Blind Date but the idea was to determine the best white wine and rose paired with the luscious Ston oysters.
-All the wines were from the Dubrovnik region and it was a blind tasting.
+This date was not your typical Blind Date, but the idea was to determine the best white wine and rose paired with the luscious Ston oysters.
+All the wines were from the Dubrovnik region, and it was a blind tasting.

 Had I died and gone to heaven!

-Last night the Festwine Gala Dinner was held at the Palace Hotel which is a true celebration of food and wine from the region and doubles as a charity event to raise funds for scholarships for young Dubrovnik talent in the food and wine industry.
+Last night the Festwine Gala Dinner was held at the Palace Hotel, which is a true celebration of food and wine from the region and doubles as a charity event to raise funds for scholarships for young Dubrovnik talent in the food and wine industry.

-This year’s special guest chefs were Zdravko Tomašić from Draga di Lovran Restaurant and Petar Obad from the Excelsior Hotel preparing the wonderful food, and the wines coming from the outstanding Komarna wine region of Dubrovnik.
+This year’s special guest chefs were Zdravko Tomašić from Draga di Lovran Restaurant and Petar Obad from the Excelsior Hotel, preparing the wonderful food and the wines coming from the outstanding Komarna wine region of Dubrovnik.

-Unfortunately, we were unable to attend the event given we had the baby donkey on board, however, I did attend the press conference and tasted some of the food on offer straight out of the kitchen.
+Unfortunately, we were unable to attend the event, given we had the baby donkey on board; however, I did attend the press conference and tasted some of the food on offer straight out of the kitchen.
 I particularly loved the dandelion and quail egg soup.

-The Wine Fair, which is open to the public is on the 29th and 30th in the Lazareti Exhibition space is located just outside Dubrovnik Old Town Gate, so if you in Dubrovnik I highly recommend you attend and try the best wines Dubrovnik has to offer.
+The Wine Fair, which is open to the public, is on the 29th and 30th in the Lazareti Exhibition space is located just outside Dubrovnik Old Town Gate, so if you in Dubrovnik, I highly recommend you attend and try the best wines Dubrovnik has to offer.

 There will be 40 Dubrovnik winemakers exhibiting with over 200 different wines for you to try.
 We will be there with bells on trying all the fine wines of the Dubrovnik region.
 Hope to see you there.Share